happy-machine/file-hook/README.md

 ### What is file-hook?

-file-hook will wait indefinetely and send a request to a specified endpoint for every file or folder recieved, this will contain a key with either a value of 'file' or 'folder' and value of corresponding name.
+file-hook will wait indefinetely and send a request to a specified endpoint for every file or folder recieved, this will contain a key of 'file' or 'folder' and value of corresponding name.
 It's fast and lightweight so you can leave it running as a background task or in a persistent container.

 ### How to use